ServiceNowDevProgram/code-snippets/Service Portal Widgets/iFrame/readme.md

 4. Copy the contents of `server.js` to the **Server script** window
 5. Copy the contents of `client.js` to the **Client controller** window
 6. Copy the contents of `optionSchema.json` to the **Option schema** window
-7. Drag the newly created widget onto a **Public** Service Portal page.
+7. Drag the newly created widget onto any Service Portal page
+8. Add the URL of the external content to the Widget instance options

+## External content requirements

+Displaying an external site in an iFrame is subject to Cross Origin Resource Sharing (CORS) policies.
+These are enforced by the web browser and configured by the external site.
+You must ensure that the site you are trying to embed allows it.

+You may test the iFrame widget using [Wikipedia](https://en.wikipedia.org/) which does allow embedding.